 - Offering the public access to safe, affordable, and healthy ways to experience and appreciate nature; and

-- Contributing significantly to the economic well‐being of communities through energy and resources conservation and providing many economic benefits to communities derived from outdoor recreation.
+- Contributing significantly to the economic well‐being of communities through energy and resource conservation and providing many economic benefits to communities derived from outdoor recreation.

 The National Recreation and Park Association’s goal is to place public parks and recreation at the forefront of conservation and environmental stewardship nationally by facilitating and promoting conservation leadership in every community.
-NRPA believes that park and recreation agencies should be leaders in conservation within their communities through planning,stewardship, and public engagement.
+NRPA believes that park and recreation agencies should be leaders in conservation within their communities through the planning, stewardship, and public engagement.

-The following support the critical role of public parks and recreation in conservation.
+The following points support the critical role of public parks and recreation in conservation.

-- The annual economic value of outdoor recreation to the nation is estimated at $730 billion, according to the Outdoor Industry Association.
+- The Outdoor Industry Association estimates the annual economic value of outdoor recreation to the nation at $730 billion.

 - The return on investment from protecting open space for public benefit from ecosystem services of water filtration, climate change protection, and other aspects of conserving public open space is estimated to be 100 to 1, according to a study by the Gund Institute for Ecological Economies at the University of Vermont.

 - The number of Denver residents in 1980 who said they would pay more to live near a greenbelt or park: 16 percent.
 The number in 1990: 48 percent.

 - The estimated gross increase in residential property value resulting from proximity to San Francisco's Golden Gate Park is $500 million to $1 billion.